tumblenet/www.tumblenet.ga/README.md

 * [Travis](https://travis-ci.org) - Used to test build status

 ## Contributing
-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md][contributing]on our code of conduct, and the process for submitting pull requests to us.

 * [Request Features][features]
 * [Submit bugs or anything unusual with the website][issues]